bobaseb/energetically-coherent-computation/index.md

 - emergence of coherent patterns
 - integration of experience
 - relationship to knowledge organization

+Classical coherence
+- contrast with quantum coherence
+- relationship to consciousness
+- stability through environmental interaction

+Classical-scale dynamics
+- emergence of consciousness from
+- relationship to quantum effects
+- role in conscious processing

 Classical computation
 - contrast with conscious processing